rastersoft/Oops/README.md

-#Oops
+#RemoteH

-Oops is a frontend for reverse VNC connections.
+RemoteH is a frontend for reverse VNC connections.
 It is meant to be a simple two-step process that connects one person to another's screen.

 It is based on Gitso.
 The original project is kept at: https://code.google.com/p/gitso/